open-webrtc-toolkit/owt-client-android/README.md

-# Open Media Streamer Client SDK for Android
+# Open WebRTC Toolkit Client SDK for Android

-Open Media Streamer Client SDK for Android builds on top of the W3C standard WebRTC APIs to accelerate development of real-time communications (RTC) for Android applications, including peer-to-peer, broadcasting, and conference mode communications.
+Open WebRTC Toolkit Client SDK for Android builds on top of the W3C standard WebRTC APIs to accelerate development of real-time communications (RTC) for Android applications, including peer-to-peer, broadcasting, and conference mode communications.

 # Documentation